-The media arts and technology major is a solutions-focused program where students learn how to produce, distribute, and manage content to reach audiences of all sizes through Web, print, and mobile platforms.
+The BS degree in media arts and technology is a solutions-focused major where students learn how to produce and manage content from concept through distribution to reach audiences across mediums including web, print, mobile, and emerging new media platforms.

 Media arts and technology, BS degree, typical course sequence

 |MAAT-272||Webpage Production II||3|

 |LAS Perspective 1 (ethical)||3|

 |STAT-145||LAS Perspective 7B (mathematical): Introduction to Statistics I||3|